 3. Portland, Maine

 Maybe one of the more well-known cities in Maine, Portland has a reputation for a reason.
 It’s not only a popular destination during the warmer months, but also boasts some of the most stunning landscapes in the autumn.
 You truly can’t invent scenery like this.
 On top of that, the community of Portland has a growing craft beer industry, and is of course home to the delicious Maine lobster.
-It’s a home-sweet- home community the moment you arrive, and the sunrise from the Portland Head lighthouse will seal the deal.
-You’ll never want to leave, and the community will happily keep you.
+It’s a home-sweet-home community the moment you arrive, and the sunrise from the Portland Head lighthouse will seal the deal.
+With so many fun things to do in Portland, you’ll never want to leave, and the community will happily keep you.

 4. Kennebunkport, Maine